rocketlabdelta/rocketlabdelta.com/_posts/2020-02-13-gps-telemetry-in-2020.md

 1. [Missile Works T3][34] (RPSMA version with 4.7" rigid 1/2 wave dipole antenna), ~$170
 2. [GPS tracker by Featherweight Altimeters][10], ~$350 (the only problem is I don't have an iPhone)
-3. [FlightSketch SST][37]--only an announced product, not actually available
+3. [FlightSketch SST][37]--only an announced product, not yet available

 ---